barc/backbone.giraffe/src/docs/collectionView.md

-# Implement CollectionView
+# Giraffe.Contrib.CollectionView

-CollectionView and ItemView are classes often found in other Backbone frameworks.
-This example details how to implement this pattern in __Giraffe__ by rendering a collection of savory colored fruits.
+This example details how to use `Giraffe.Contrib` to implement views for a collection of fruits using the CollectionView and ItemView pattern.

 :::BEGIN Example

+## Live Example

+Here is the live example detailed below.
+Each fruit is rendered using an item view named `FruitView`.
+The collection of fruits are children of a single collection view named `FruitsView`.

+- `clone` burton creates a duplicate of the fruit
+- `delete` button deltes the fruit from the collection
+- `sort` button toggles ascending/descending sort
+- `reset` button resets the collection to its original state

+{{{EXAMPLE style='height: 375px'}}}

 ## Collection and Model

-Defining the model and collection is the same as in __Backbone__.
-Any __Giraffe.Model__ is automatically tracked for dispoal when assigned to a __Giraffe.View__.
+First define the model and collection representing the fruits.
+The advantage of using __Giraffe.Model__ is the addition of a few methods such as `Model#dispose` which is used later.
+This is not that different from using __Backbone.Model__.

 ```js
 var Fruit = Giraffe.Model.extend({